DharshanPrakashP/Ansible-Learning/README.md

-# 🚀 FastAPI Deployment with Ansible — Day 1
+# 🚀 Working with Ansible - FastAPI Deployment with Ansible — Day 1

 This repository documents the Day 1 progress of automating a FastAPI application deployment using **Ansible** on a local machine via **WSL (Ubuntu 24.04)**.